jwhite007/Getting_and_Cleaning_Data_Course_Project/README.md

     >identical(dfrt, dfm)
     [1] TRUE

-3. The two data frames are then combined together with rbind().
-Column names for the features columns are labeled with a readLines() of features.txt.
+3. The two data frames are then combined into one data frame using rbind().
+Column names for the features columns are labeled using readLines() on features.txt.

 4. Dplyr's chaining functionality is used to create a tidy dataset and does the following.